dicksonhk/LCJG-Fullstack-Engineer-Test/README.md

 **Task 3 :**
-Create a single page app by using one of the following frontend framwork
+Create a single page app by using **Reactjs**, **Angular** or **Vue** to implement the follwing requirements
-- Reactjs
-- Angular
-- Vue

-1, Create a table view to present the result from API 1 2, Present the details view when click on record, the detail view should show all the data from API 2 3, Allow user to edit the first name and last name in the table view and update it to server
+- Create a table view to present the result from API 1
+- Present the details view when click on record, the detail view should show all the data from API 2
+- Allw user to edit the first name and last name in the table view and update it to server